LPG Car & LPG Gas Auto Conversion – How an LPG Gas Car Works

 Did you know that many new petrol cars come with plastic or composite fuel tanks?

-Autogas tanks for LPG vehicles are typically made from welded heavy gauge steel.
+Autogas tanks for LPG cars are typically made from welded heavy gauge steel.

 The steel is generally 3mm to 6mm thick, depending on the tank design.

-An LPG vehicle tank design withstands many times its maximum operating pressure.
+An LPG gas auto tank design withstands many times its maximum operating pressure.

 They are much more puncture resistant and will survive much greater impacts than a typical petrol or diesel tank.